-As a result of their prior employment by Anderman/Smith, Ronald D. Boone and two other Vice Presidents own working interests and royalty interests in many of the Company's properties which were earned as part of two Anderman/Smith employee benefit programs and from other Anderman/Smith entities in which they participated.
-They have no royalty participation in any new St. Mary properties.
+As a result of their prior employment with another company with which St. Mary engaged in a number of transactions, Ronald D. Boone, the Executive Vice President and Chief Operating Officer and a director of St. Mary, and two other vice presidents of St. Mary own working interests and royalty interests in many of the Company's properties which were earned as part of the prior employer's benefit programs.
+Those persons have no royalty participation in any new St. Mary properties.

-Mr. Boone also owns 50% of Princeton Resources Ltd. and has a 33% interest in Baron Oil Corporation, entities which manage oil and gas working and royalty interests which he acquired as a result of his Anderman/Smith employment.
-While another former Anderman/Smith employee manages these corporations, Mr. Boone participates in their investment decisions.
+Mr. Boone also owns 50% of Princeton Resources Ltd. and has a 33% interest in Baron Oil Corporation, entities which manage oil and gas working and royalty interests which he acquired as a result of his prior employment.
+Although Mr. Boone does not manage these corporations, he may participate in any investment decisions made by them.
 The board of directors has approved Mr. Boone's involvement in Princeton Resources and Baron Oil.